 The Compensation Committee may also consult with outside, independent, compensation advisory firms, if deemed necessary.
-The Compensation Committee is comprised of Mr. Gilman, Mr. Robertson and Mr. Hair.
-Each of the members of the Compensation Committee is considered independent pursuant to National Instrument 52-110 and the NYSE American Governance Rules.
+The Compensation Committee is comprised of Mr. Gilman, Mr. Robertson and Ms. Howlett.
+Each of the members of the Compensation Committee is considered independent pursuant to National Instrument 52-110 and the NYSE Governance Rules.
 Mr. Gilman is the Chair of the Compensation Committee.
-The Company is a "foreign private issuer" under the Exchange Act and is permitted pursuant to the NYSE American Governance Rules to follow its home country practice in respect of the composition of its Compensation Committee.
+The Company is a "foreign private issuer" under the Exchange Act and is permitted pursuant to the NYSE Governance Rules to follow its home country practice in respect of the composition of its Compensation Committee.

 Each of the members of the Compensation Committee have direct experience in corporate executive compensation, enabling the Compensation Committee to make decisions on the competitiveness and appropriateness of Gold Royalty's compensation policies and practices.
 Mr. Gilman's relevant experience includes previously being the Managing Director and Head of the Asia Pacific Region at CIBC for 10 years, where he was responsible for compensation decisions for 3,000 personnel.
 Each of the members of the Compensation Committee have experience in capital markets, corporate governance and senior leadership including as officers or directors of other publicly traded companies.
-Each of the members of the Compensation Committee are also members of the Compensation Committees of other publicly traded companies and are benefiting from exposure to the Compensation Committees of such companies.
-Each of Mr. Robertson and Mr. Hair hold the ICD.D designation from the Institute of Corporate Directors.
+Each of the members of the Compensation Committees of other publicly traded companies and are benefiting from exposure to the Compensation Committees of such companies.
+Ms. Howlett also holds the Chartered Director designation.